 When I was growing up, I was surrounded by nature, hard physical labour and rather harsh Polish climate, which I loved and hated at the same time.
-You know what hardship is when you go through that, but still, it’s worth it.
+You know what hardship is when you’re close to giving up, but still, the experience somehow makes you stronger.
 In our working class neighbourhood, in the communism era prior to 1989, nobody had much money to go out and be entertained.
 Everybody’s social life happened at a house or while working, or on a street outside your home.
-I learnt to play a piano accordion and together with my childhood friend, we entertained anyone who was willing to listen to our tunes, children from the neighbourhood, random passersby, all sitting quietly listening… Sadly, when my friend turned 18, he died in a car crash with three other people.
+I learnt to play a piano accordion and together with my childhood friend, we entertained anyone who was willing to listen, children from the neighbourhood, random passersby, listening… Sadly, when my friend turned 18, he died in a car crash.
 I created an artwork about it 19 years later, it’s called the ‘Balancing Act‘.

-Life as a child under Communism was unburdened with excess or luxury.
+Life as a child under communism was not a luxury.
 I vividly remember queuing for hours outside the grocer’s to buy rationed food.
 The queues sometimes buzzed with lively conversation, or, more often with resignation.
-I loved reading ‘Tygrysy’ – small format war books describing selected episodes from the Second World War Battle of England, turned out they were propaganda tools!

-As a child I made a promise to myself to learn as many languages as I could to be able to leave and explore the world.
-It was an absurd dream to have in the circumstances.
-The world we grew up in was the world where men played cards, women cooked food and children listened to war stories, all veiled in thick cigarettes smoke.
-I wish I had a camera back then, when hidden behind the bed, my eyes were wide from both fear and excitement of stories being told, stories of war being relived once again.
-Our youth is a remnant of a beautiful place that has slowly been replaced with a digitised version and technological wonders.
-Is this why are we so attracted to photography?
+As a child I made a promise to myself to learn foreign languages, leave my neighbourhood and explore the world.
+It was an absurd dream to have in communist times.
+The world we grew up in was the world where men played cards, women cooked food and children tuned in to war stories, all veiled in thick cigarettes smoke.
+I wish I had a camera back then, when hidden behind the bed, my eyes were wide from both fear and excitement of stories being told, stories of war being relived once more.